Olympus E-M10 III vs Sony RX10 IV

 Sensor comparison: Olympus E-M10 III vs Sony RX10 IV

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Olympus E-M10 III features a Four Thirds sensor and the Sony RX10 IV an one-inch sensor.
 The sensor area in the RX10 IV is 48 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 2.7.
 The sensor in the E-M10 III has a native 4:3 aspect ratio, while the one in the RX10 IV offers a 3:2 aspect.

 Despite having a smaller sensor, the RX10 IV offers a higher resolution of 20 megapixels, compared with 15.9 MP of the E-M10 III.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 2.41μm versus 3.76μm for the E-M10 III).
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
 Coming back to sensor resolution, it should be mentioned that the E-M10 III has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.